microshare/microshare.github.io/docs/2/technical/data-format/hourly-saver.md

 This element contains statistical measures for data collected from the same day and hour over the past few weeks.

+- **coefficientOfVariation**: The ratio of the standard deviation to the mean, expressed as a percentage.
+It measures the relative variability of the data points.
+- **relativeRange**: The ratio of the range (max - min) to the mean.
+It provides a normalized measure of the range.
+- **variation**: A measure of the dispersion of the data points.
+It is often used interchangeably with variance but can also refer to other measures of spread.
+- **within1Stddev**: Indicates whether the data points fall within one standard deviation of the mean.
+- **within2Stddev**: Indicates whether the data points fall within two standard deviations of the mean.
+- **within3Stddev**: Indicates whether the data points fall within three standard deviations of the mean.
+- **zScore**: The number of standard deviations a data point is from the mean.
+It is used to identify how unusual a data point is within the distribution.

 ### B. Current
 ---------------------------------------